Birth of your baby

 Your baby can be born vaginally.

-- There is no evidence to show that it is safer for your baby to be born by Caesarean section (c-section), but as you will probably need to meet your baby earlier you are likely to be induced.
+- There is no evidence to show that it is safer for your baby to be born by Caesarean section (c-section), but as you may need to meet your baby earlier you are likely to be induced.
 As with any first-time mother-to-be, this means induction may not work and your risk of having to have a c-section increases.

 - Your doctors may decide that your baby will need to be continually monitored during labour, although there has been no research to suggest that this is necessary.
 Talk to your consultant about what you both feel is best for your and your baby.
 Bear in mind that ICP still carries a risk of fetal distress during labour, which, if your bile acid levels are over 40 µmol/L, might help you make a decision about what is the safest option for your baby.